Sasikiranmayi/healthcare-policy-rag-assistant/README.md

 ```bash
 streamlit run app.py
 ```
+The system is deliberately **modular**, so the same RAG core can later be exposed via FastAPI without refactoring.

 ### 🧪 Testing & Quality Assurance

 To ensure the reliability of the ingestion and retrieval pipeline, run the test suite: